 To undermine Iran, which is predominantly Shiite, the Bush Administration has decided, in effect, to reconfigure its priorities in the Middle East.
 In Lebanon, the Administration has cooperated with Saudi Arabia’s government, which is Sunni, in clandestine operations that are intended to weaken Hezbollah, the Shiite organization that is backed by Iran.
 The U.S. has also taken part in clandestine operations aimed at Iran and its ally Syria.
 A by-product of these activities has been the bolstering of Sunni extremist groups that espouse a militant vision of Islam and are hostile to America and sympathetic to Al Qaeda.

-As I surmised in a previous article, the Saudis are playing a dangerous double game.
-Just from the opening paragraph of Hersh’s article, we see that the US and Saudi Arabia were colluding, four years ahead of the Syrian uprising, to bolster Sunni extremists in an effort to undermine Muslim-majority states that don’t fall in line with imperial ambitions, with a particular focus on Iran:
+As I surmised previously, the Saudis are playing a dangerous double game.
+Just from the opening paragraph of Hersh’s article, we see that the US and Saudi Arabia were colluding.
+They began at least four years ahead of the Syrian uprising,.The apparent goal is to bolster Sunni extremists.
+The apparent goal is to undermine Muslim-majority states that don’t fall in line with imperial ambitions.
+They focused in particular on Iran:

 One contradictory aspect of the new strategy is that, in Iraq, most of the insurgent violence directed at the American military has come from Sunni forces, and not from Shiites.
 But, from the Administration’s perspective, the most profound—and unintended—strategic consequence of the Iraq war is the empowerment of Iran.

 Oops.
-Now that the US had strengthened Iran as a regional player in the so-called Shia Crescent, it was time to change course:
+Now that the US had strengthened Iran.
+That despised nation emerged as a regional player in the so-called Shia Crescent.
+It was time to change course:

-The new American policy, in its broad outlines, has been discussed publicly.
-In testimony before the Senate Foreign Relations Committee in January, Secretary of State Condoleezza Rice said that there is “a new strategic alignment in the Middle East,” separating “reformers” and “extremists”; she pointed to the Sunni states as centers of moderation, and said that Iran, Syria, and Hezbollah were “on the other side of that divide.”
+The new American policy… In testimony before the Senate Foreign Relations Committee in January, Secretary of State Condoleezza Rice said that there is “a new strategic alignment in the Middle East,” separating “reformers” and “extremists”; she pointed to the Sunni states as centers of moderation, and said that Iran, Syria, and Hezbollah were “on the other side of that divide.”